LeoLeoNanevski/leonanevski/README.md

 ### Professional Summary (The "Why")

 Hello.
 I'm Leo.
-For over 12 years, I was the person on the ground in high-pressure logistics hubs (like TAV Airports and DHL Express).
-I was the end-user for the exact kind of software that IT companies build: I managed the 24/7 incidents, supported the software transitions (like ASYCUDA and CDEPS), and saw the "bug" from the operational side.
+For over 12 years, I was the person on the ground in high-pressure logistics hubs (like TAV Airports, DHL Express and Viator & Vektor).
+I was the end-user for the exact kind of software that IT companies build, like proprietary in-house logistics systems, MS Dynamics 365, etc. I managed the 24/7 incidents, supported the software transitions (like ASYCUDA and CDEPS), and saw the "bug" from the operational side.

 I decided to stop being just the user and learn to be the builder.

 I've spent the last two years in a deliberate career pivot, training intensively in the Microsoft ecosystem.
-I didn't just learn "code"; I learned the specific tools of enterprise IT: **MS SQL**, **C#**, and **Microsoft Azure**.
+I didn't just learn "code"; I learned the specific tools of enterprise IT: **MS SQL**, **C#**, **Microsoft Azure** and **Dynamics 365**.

 I'm not a typical junior.
 I'm the "bridge" who speaks both languages: I can talk to a customs agent about a process bottleneck and then turn around and discuss the database schema or API endpoint with the development team.